LazyCen/Neuro-Habit/README.md

 4. Set up environment variables:
    Create a .env file in the neuro-habit directory and add your Supabase and OpenAI credentials.

-### Running the App

-To start the development server: npm run start

-To run on an Android device/emulator: npm run android

-## Inspiration

-This project is inspired by the book Neuro Habits, with a focus on the idea that small repeated actions can create meaningful long-term behavioral change.